meterXu/selenium-ide/docs/plugins/requests.md

 sidebar_label: Requests
 ---

-Selenium IDE took its inspiration from HTTP for the messaging to it.
+JetRecord took its inspiration from HTTP for the messaging to it.

 Messaging from it, however, has a slightly different approach (to save plugins from developing their own router).